precice/tutorials/elastic-tube-1d/README.md

 The run scripts set the input parameters `N = 100`, `tau = 0.01`, `kappa = 100`.

 {% include warning.html content= "Running serial or parallel leads to different results.
-Please refer to this [open issue](https://github.com/precice/elastictube1d/issues/40) for more insight" %}
+Please refer to this [open issue](https://github.com/precice/tutorials/issues/194) for more insight.
+Contributions are particularly welcome here." %}

 ### Python